Life at UC

 The University of Cincinnati looks forward to the arrival of all of our new students.
 All new students must complete the Pre-Arrival Checklist in iBearcatsGlobal before arriving in Cincinnati.
 Visit the link https://ibearcatsglobal.uc.edu.
 Click on the "Limited iStart Services" link and enter your UC ID number and date of birth.
 This will take you to our Pre-Arrival Checklist.
 You will want to review and complete all checklist items before coming to check-in.There are multiple Check-in dates for Fall Semester and a single check-in day for Spring and Summer semesters.

 Immigration Check-In Schedule

-All new international students are required to attend Immigration check-in upon arrival.
+All new international graduate students are required to attend Immigration check-in upon arrival.
 Failure to come to immigration check-in will result in cancelling of your student immigration status.
 The schedule is as follows:

 Online Orientation for International Students

 All new international students are required to complete the Online Orientation.
 The University of Cincinnati's definition of an international student is a student who is not a U.S. citizen or U.S. lawful permanent resident.
 The online orientation will provide you with important information that will help prepare you for applying for a visa and for living and studying in the U.S. It will also provide you with information about maintaining your immigration status, registering for classes, finding on-campus employment, health and safety, and many other topics.

 The following groups of international students are required to complete the online orientation:

 - New international students beginning their first academic program at UC.
 You can access the Online Orientation any time prior to your first day of classes at UC.
 Completing the online orientation will not replace the requirement that you attend immigration check-in or the New International Student Conference.